Cruises, Santorini

 Santorini Private Instagram Tour 🤩 5/5 Stars (79 Reviews)

 Many famous photo spots you see on Instagram are taken in the famous village of Oia.
 But the truth is, it is crowded and you will have a hard time getting a good shot there.
-Luckily, I spent so much time on this island that I found equally nice spots – without crowds.

-My husband and I took our wedding photos there because it looks like the famous Oia, but without any crowds.
+My husband and I took our wedding photos there because it looks like the famous Oia but without any crowds.

 Pyrgos is a village full of charm and beauty, close to Megalochori.
-It offers an incredibly picturesque and rustic atmosphere, with far fewer people.
-If you are looking for a traditional Greek white-washed building with beautiful blue accents – Pyrgos is the place.
+It offers an incredibly beautiful atmosphere, with far fewer people.

 The name Imerovigli translates to “day watch,” as it was once a strategic point for spotting approaching pirates.
 You can hike all the way from Thira to Imerovigli – it is an easy hike with lots of pretty views.

-• Penelope’s in Pyrgos
+• Pyrgos Restaurant in Pyrgos

 • Olio in Megalochori